 International Email Marketing Spam Laws Explained

-It’s often easy to neglect the legal aspects of email marketing while striving for higher engagement rates, more attractive creative, and a more stable revenue flow.
+It’s often easy to neglect some aspects of email marketing spam laws while striving for higher engagement rates, more attractive creative, and a more stable revenue flow.
 After all, it’s just a bunch of email addresses, what can go wrong, right?

 Well, according to worldwide legislators – plenty!
 The never-ending quest for tighter privacy control, coupled with consumers’ aversion to aggressive marketing, resulted in strict laws against spam messages, unsolicited marketing, and other shady practices.

 This article aims to help you stay on the good side of email marketing laws and regulations.

 Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 – CAN-SPAM (US)

 The American CAN-SPAM Act of 2003 avoids defining spam, with the rationale being that “commercial electronic mail message” and “transactional or relationship message” represent a structure protected by the Act, so it is implied that anything going against that structure can be considered spam.
 This also helped solve an earlier problem, where individual states defined spam by number (“bulk”), content (“commercial”), or using the term “unsolicited”, which left much of the attacks unpunished.

 The CAN-SPAM Act defines commercial electronic mail messages as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service (including content on an Internet website operated for a commercial purpose).”